KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/perform-cross-chain-atomic-swaps-using-atomicdex-mobile.md

 </div>

-- Once your swap completes, you will see this screen (if you didn't go back from the swap status page)
+If you are still on the swap monitoring page from before, when your swap completes you will see the following screen.

 <div style="margin: 2rem; text-align: center; width: 80%">